probcomp/gen-website-private/README.md

-# Static site with password auth via GAE

-See `.github/workflows/release.yml`.

-Authentication in the GitHub Action is performed via Workload Identity Federation, to avoid handling long-lived service account files, using this GitHub Action: https://github.com/google-github-actions/auth
+# Gen Website (Private)

+This repository contains code and workflows that enable probcomp repositories to publish private websites from GitHub Actions.

+### I manage a probcomp repo.
+How do I use this?

+Copy the `publish_website.yml` action into your repo under `.github/workflows`, or copy its contents into an existing action.
+Customize the `WEBSITE_DIR` to be the directory you want to publish.
+Decide how and when you want your website to be published
+(see the `on` block in `publish_website.yml` for ideas).
+You will probably want to add some kind of build step before the deploy job.

+Your repo will be served from its own subdomain: `<REPO>.preview.gen.dev`.
+(TODO!)

+### Who can access these websites?

+Members of `all@chi-fro.org` and `genjax-users@chi-fro.org` have access.

+Access is controlled via [Identity-Aware Proxy](https://console.cloud.google.com/security/iap?referrer=search&project=probcomp-caliban) by adding the `IAP-secured Web App User` role to a "principal".
+The easiest way to do this in aggregate is by using Google Groups.

+### Implementation / Security Notes

+These actions use Workload Identity Federation to avoid having to handle secrets (like service account keys/files).
+Instead of configuring secrets in the GitHub environment, access is managed directly in Google Cloud.

+Within GitHub Actions, the auth flow is handled by https://github.com/google-github-actions/auth.

-I followed the instructions for [Workload Identity Federation through a Service Account](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account), after first implementing the recommended "Direct Workload Identity Federation" and finding it broken due to a [2-year-old bug](https://github.com/firebase/firebase-admin-node/issues/1377).
+In the Google Cloud console, I followed the instructions for [Workload Identity Federation through a Service Account](https://github.com/google-github-actions/auth?tab=readme-ov-file#workload-identity-federation-through-a-service-account), after first implementing the recommended "Direct Workload Identity Federation" and finding it broken due to a [2-year-old bug](https://github.com/firebase/firebase-admin-node/issues/1377).

 We will now find in our GCP account: